og-pr/public_ticket.522/README.md

 =================
 This is a monorepo for "RandomImage."

-"RandomImage" gets a flat JSON file of image_URLs and displays 1 random link when the button is clicked.
+"RandomImage" gets a flat JSON file of image_URLs (from a custom API) and displays 1 random link when the button is clicked.
 A generic error_image is displayed, by design, if link cannot be reached due to network error, typo, or is missing.
 If the JSON file is older than 5 minutes, a new file is transfered & used.
 The app was ported from a [Plain JS webapp](https://contactstoolkit.com/demo/randomImage/viaBrowser.html) I created & use.

 All code is upgrade work to [another monorepo](https://github.com/og-pr/public_ticket.520).
 Both repos show how to share code between different platforms (Web, Android, & iOS) when using React-Native & React-Native-Web.
 The key to code sharing is React-Native's [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions), which will detect when the extension ```.native.js``` , ```.ios.js``` or ```.android.js``` is used and load the relevant platform file when required.